marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

         The four criteria names of the example read: cost, carBal, water, grFuel.

     #.
 Criterion type: either ``min`` or ``max``.
-        The first three criteria are minimized, the last is maxized.
+        The first three criteria are minimized, the last is maximized.

     #.
 Name of the core model outcome variable defining the corresponding criterion.
         The four names of the core-model variables of the example read: